YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 DISABLE
 ^^^^^^^

-Equivalent to the -NOJOURNAL qualifier of MUPIP SET.
+Equivalent to the NOJOURNAL qualifier of MUPIP SET.
 It specifies that journaling is not an option for the region or file named.
 If the user specifies DISABLE, then MUPIP SET ignores all other options in the journal-option-list.

 ^^^^^^
 ENABLE